 Split was the first city that I landed in Croatia, and let’s just say that I fell in love instantly.
-It’s full of that medieval charm that so many of the cities on the Dalmatian coast have.
-It’s also surrounded by beautiful waters, has great dining options, and a rich and unique history.
+It’s full of that medieval charm that so many of the cities on Croatia’s Dalmatian coast have.
+Nestled along the Dalmatian coast, this ancient city boasts a rich heritage dating back thousands of years, captivating travelers with its sun-kissed beaches, labyrinthine streets, and Roman ruins that stand as a testament to its storied past.
 In this travel guide, I’ll give you tips for the best 2 days in Split.
 This city is an absolute must if you are planning to travel through Croatia, and I hope this post shows you exactly why I feel that way.

 Brief City History | Split, Croatia

-During the 1900s, Split was again ruled by a variety of countries, including Germany, Italy, and the Serb Kingdom.
-Following WWII, it became part of Yugoslavia, and finally gained independance within the country of Croatia.
 The city currently is facing some decline in population due to the state of the economy.
 There have been some recent improvements, however, due to the rise in tourism.
 The 20th century also gave great rise to the size of the city’s population and it has grown substantially outside the palace area.
-There are nearly 300,000 people in the urban Split area, making it the second largest city in Croatia after Zagreb.
-For more information on this history of Split, click here.
+There are nearly 300,000 people in the urban Split area, making it Croatia’s second-largest city after Zagreb.

 The Ultimate Split Croatia Itinerary